Luhansk State University of Internal Affairs: History

 The scientists of Luhansk State University of Internal Affairs named after E.O.
 Didorenko make a significant contribution to the improvement of current legislation and law enforcement.
 They have formed scientific schools and schools of thought that proved their effectiveness by thousands of propositions and expert opinions for many regulations in legislation of Ukraine, 99 monographic studies, 293 textbooks and methodological manuals; 130 Candidate's and Doctor's dissertations in different fields of science have been defended and scientific relations have been established.
 The legal scholars of the university have provided 1200 information references and scientific consultations on requests of the Administration of the President of Ukraine, committees of the Verkhovna Rada of Ukraine, Luhansk Regional State Administration and Regional Council, law enforcement and other bodies of executive power.
 They also carry out a great scientific research work in applied and basic problems of jurisprudence and investigation and search operations.
 According to the order of the MIA of Ukraine LSUIA named after E.O.
 Didorenko is a head educational establishment in specialists’ training for crime detection.

-Regular international scientific conferences and workshops on the problems of criminology, criminal law, theory and practice of investigation and search have become a bright page in scientific life of the university.
-Leading scientists of Europe and the United States, who come to participate in these events, always deliver lectures for cadets, students and teachers of LSUIA named after E.O.
+Regular international scientific conferences and workshops on the problems of criminology, criminal law, theory and practice of investigation and search are held at the university.
+Scientists from Europe and the United States who participate in these events deliver lectures for cadets, students and teachers of LSUIA named after E.O.
 Didorenko.

 A lot of sportsmen work and study in LSUIA among them there are three Honored Masters of Sports, 13 Masters of Sports of International Class, 138 Masters of Sports of Ukraine, five Honored Coaches of Ukraine, including the members of the Olympic Team of Ukraine.
 The representatives of the university have become champions and prize winners of World and European Championships in different kinds of sports more than 149 times, more than 1000 times champions and prize winners of Ukrainian Championships and Roman Mikhalchuk is 13 times World Champion in kettle bell lifting.
 The national flag of Ukraine was raised in honor of Vyacheslav Glazkov the alumni of LSUIA named after E.O.
 Didorenko – bronze medalist of XXIX summer Olympic Games in Beijing.

 LSUIA named after E.O.
-Didorenko has become a base for a powerful centre of spiritual culture, which includes “Soborna Ukraina” museum, the museum of local history, history of Luhansk militia, the museum of E.O.
+Didorenko has become a base for a centre of spiritual culture, which includes “Soborna Ukraina” museum, the museum of local history, history of Luhansk militia, the museum of E.O.
 Didorenko and architectural composition “The Archistratigus Michael’s Chapel and Monument”.